 The political situation in Russia is stable, at the same time certain types of oilfield operations, e.g. development of non-conventional and offshore oil fields, are currently adversely affected as a result of the sanctions imposed by both the EU and USA.
 The sanctions have been prolonged several times and are still effective.
-Petrosibir's operations are not subject to and are not affected by the sanctions.
+Petrosibir's operations are not subject to and are not directly affected by any of the sanctions.